Universal quantum multi-qubit entangling gates with auxiliary spaces: Abstract

 \section{Abstract}

-Minimizing the number of necessary two-qubit gates is an important task in quantum information processing.
-By introducing non-computational quantum states, we construct effective circuits for the controlled-NOT (CNOT) gate and the $n$-qubit Toffoli gate with $(2n-3)$ qubit-qudit gates and $(2n-4)$ single-qudit gates.
-The cost of a three-qubit Toffoli gate is reduced from the minimum limit of five two-qubit gates to three nearest-neighbor qubit-qudit gates.
-By operating with the spatial-mode degree of freedom, polarization CNOT and Toffoli gates are designed with linear optics.
-Our optical schemes can be achieved with a higher success probability and no extra auxiliary photons are needed in the scheme.
+Universal quantum entangling gates are a crucial building block in the large-scale quantum computation and quantum communication, and it is an important task to find simple ways to implement them.
+Here an effective quantum circuit for the implementation of a controlled-NOT (CNOT) gate is constructed by introducing a non-computational quantum state in the auxiliary space.
+Furthermore, the method is extended to the construction of a general $n$-control-qubit Toffoli gate with $(2n-1)$ qubit-qudit gates and $(2n-2)$ single-qudit gates.
+Based on the presented quantum circuits, the polarization CNOT and Toffoli gates with linear optics are designed by operating on the spatial-mode degree of freedom of photons.
+The proposed optical schemes can be achieved with a higher success probability and no extra auxiliary photons are needed.